COVID-19 pandemic in Oregon: Early months

 On February 28, 2020, the Oregon Health Authority (OHA) reported the first case of suspected coronavirus in a resident of Washington County who had not traveled to an infected area, likely indicating that the virus had been contracted within the community.
 Because he was identified as an employee at Forest Hills Elementary School in the Lake Oswego School District in adjacent Clackamas County, the school was closed for three days for deep cleaning.
 The case was confirmed as coronavirus by the Centers for Disease Control and Prevention (CDC) on March 3.
 On March 1, Oregon confirmed its second case, a household contact of its first case.
 The employee, later identified as the school building engineer, was treated with Remdesivir and was released from the hospital more than two months later.

 On March 7, health officials identified four new presumptive positive cases among residents in Jackson, Klamath, and Washington counties.
 On March 8, the OHA added seven new presumptive positive cases to Oregon's count.
 On March 10, the OHA announced Multnomah County's first presumptive positive case, bringing Oregon's total to fifteen cases in seven counties.
 On March 11, OHA confirmed four new cases, one new case each in Deschutes, Marion, Polk, and Umatilla counties.
 They later announced Linn County's first two presumptive positive cases.

 On March 16, 2020, Providence Health Systems, Kaiser Permanente, Legacy Health, and Oregon Health & Science University formed a coalition to set up a regional health system in the state in order to address anticipated need for capacity and coordination to address the outbreak.

 Amid coronavirus outbreaks at nursing homes, including those run by Avamere, the company donated $20,000 to a PAC tied to Oregon governor Kate Brown.

 42-year-old Vladislav V. Drozdek was arrested on March 23 trying to sell stolen N95 hospital masks in Beaverton.
 The masks were donated to local hospitals.

 A study by the Oregon Health Authority found that 1% of subjects had developed COVID-19 antibodies.
 This is ten times the rate found via conventional testing.
-Between May 11 and June 15 in 2020, 897 blood samples were collected.
+Between May 11 and June 15, 2020, 897 blood samples were collected.
 Of those, 9 contained antibodies.